dotnet/BenchmarkDotNet/docs/articles/samples/IntroJobBaseline.md

 ## Sample: IntroJobBaseline

-If you want to compare several runtime configuration, you can mark one of your jobs with `isBaseline = true`.
+If you want to compare several runtime configuration, you can mark one of your jobs with `baseline = true`.

 ### Source code